CALL FOR PARTICIPATION: InfoVis Papers

 All three conferences appearing at IEEE VisWeek 2011 (Vis, InfoVis and VAST) use the Precision Conference System (PCS) to handle their submission and reviewing process.
 PCS is available at https://precisionconference.com/~vgtc/.
 When submitting your manuscript please make sure that you submit it to your intended conference by clicking the appropriate conference header in the conference system landing page.
 If you are unsure which venue you should submit to, you can use the call for papers on this website, as well as last year's published proceedings as a guideline.

 DETAILED SUBMISSION GUIDELINES

-When preparing your submission, please make sure that you carefully read and adhere to the paper submission guidelines.
+When preparing your submission, please make sure that you carefully read and adhere to the submission guidelines.

-Information visualizations techniques for
+Information visualizations, techniques and interaction methods for

-Information visualization fundamentals and methodologies
+Information visualization methodologies

 Frank van Ham, IBM